 Add To Favorites

 How well-kept are playgrounds in your neighborhood or school?
-Encourage other kids and adults to help erase playground clutter.
+Encourage children and adults to help erase playground clutter.

-With an adult accompanying your class during recess, survey the playground at your school (or go with a parent to a playground in your neighborhood).
+With an adult accompanying the class during recess, students survey the playground at their school (or go with a parent to a neighborhood playground).
 What kinds of clutter do you see?
-Who is responsible for the playground?
+Who is responsible for the playground and its upkeep?
+As the class discusses these questions, document responses on a classroom white board using Crayola Dry Erase Markers.

-In small groups, develop plans to help keep the playground clean and safe.
+Working in small groups, students develop plans to help keep the playground clean and safe.
 On white paper, use Crayola® Erasable Colored Pencils to make a list of recommendations.
-If you need to correct spellings, just erase.
-Check with the people responsible for the playground to make decisions about how you will proceed.
+If children need to correct spellings, just erase.
+Check with the people responsible for the playground to make decisions about how you will proceed with implementing recommendations.

-Then put your plans into action.
-One part of your plan might be to publicize a Campaign for Clean Playgrounds.
-You might want to make posters that encourage people to help.
-Use Crayola Markers and Crayola Twistables on white paper to draw beautiful playgrounds.
+Student action plans get put into action.
+One part of each plan might be to publicize a Campaign for Clean Playgrounds.
+Students might want to make posters that encourage people to help.
+Use Crayola Ultra-Clean Markers and Crayola Twistables on white paper to draw beautiful playgrounds.

-Write action words, such as "Pick up your trash."
+Encourage the use of action words such as "Pick up your trash."

-Make your poster colorful by adding a bold border so it will be noticed wherever you hang it.
-Send a message to your classmates and community that safe playgrounds are important!
+Remind students to make their posters colorful by adding a bold border to be noticed wherever it is displayed.
+Send the message to classmates and community that safe playgrounds are important!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho